Model theory of differential-henselian pre-$H$-fields: Differential-Hensel-Liouville closures

-\begin{cor} Suppose that $\bm k$ is expint-closed.
+Recall from \S\ref{sec:rcc} the term ``residue constant closed''.
+In a few arguments below, this property roughly plays the same role as ``$\d$-valued'' does in the construction of Liouville closures in \cite[\S10.6]{adamtt}. \begin{cor} Suppose that $\bm k$ is expint-closed.
 Then $K$ has an expint-closure that is a pre-$H$-field extension of $K$ with gap~$0$.
-If $K$ is residue constant closed, then $K$ has a residue constant closed expint-closure that is a pre-$H$-field extension of $K$ with gap~$0$. \end{cor} \begin{proof} By Lemma~\ref{adh10.6.13o}(iv), Zorn gives a maximal expint-tower $(K_\lambda)_{\lambda \les \mu}$ on $K$.
-Then $\bm k_\mu = \bm k$ by Lemma~\ref{adh10.6.13o}(iii), and hence $K_\mu$ is an expint-closure of $K$ by Lemma~\ref{adh10.6.14o}.
-If $K$ is residue constant closed, then so is $K_\mu$ since it is henselian and $C$ maps onto $C_{\bm k} = C_{\bm k_\mu}$. \end{proof}
+If $K$ is residue constant closed, then $K$ has a residue constant closed expint-closure that is a pre-$H$-field extension of $K$ with gap~$0$. \end{cor} \begin{proof} By Lemma~\ref{adh10.6.13o}\ref{adh10.6.13o4}, Zorn gives a maximal expint-tower $(K_\lambda)_{\lambda \les \mu}$ on $K$.
+Then $\bm k_\mu = \bm k$ by Lemma~\ref{adh10.6.13o}\ref{adh10.6.13o3}, so $C_{\bm k_\mu}=C_{\bm k}$, and $C_{\mu}=C$ by Lemma~\ref{adh10.6.13o}\ref{adh10.6.13o2}.
+Hence $K_\mu$ is an expint-closure of $K$ by Lemma~\ref{adh10.6.14o}.
+If $K$ is residue constant closed, then so is $K_\mu$ since it is real closed, so henselian, and $C=C_{\mu}$ maps onto $C_{\bm k} = C_{\bm k_\mu}$. \end{proof}

 \begin{lem} Let $M$ be a residue constant closed, expint-closed pre-$H$-field extension of $K$ with gap~$0$.
 Suppose that $(K_\lambda)_{\lambda\les\mu}$ is an expint-tower on $K$ in $M$ \textnormal{(}i.e., each $K_\lambda$ is a pre-$H$-subfield of $M$\textnormal{)} and maximal in $M$ \textnormal{(}i.e., it cannot be extended to an expint-tower $(K_\lambda)_{\lambda\les\mu+1}$ on $K$ in $M$\textnormal{)} such that $\bm k_\mu$ has exponential integration.
 Then $(K_\lambda)_{\lambda\les\mu}$ is a maximal expint-tower on $K$. \end{lem} \begin{proof} Since $M$ is real closed, $K_\mu$ must be real closed by maximality in $M$.
 So supposing $(K_\lambda)_{\lambda \les \mu}$ is not a maximal expint-tower on $K$, we have $s_\mu \in K_\mu$ such that $s_\mu \neq a^\dagger$ for all $a \in K_\mu^{\x}$; we may assume that $s_\mu<0$.
 Since $M$ is expint-closed, we have $y_\mu \in M$ with $y_\mu^\dagger=s_\mu$; we may assume that $y_\mu>0$.